Professor, University of Texas at Austin School of Law

-Amit received her Ph.D. from Tel Aviv University in 2009.
-Subsequently she worked with Prof. Yaacov Trope at New York University, and did a postdoc at the Psychology Department at Harvard University.
+Elinor Amit received her Ph.D. in Psychology from Tel Aviv University at 2009.
+Between 2010-2014 she did a postdoc at the Psychology Department at Harvard University.
 Her research is concerned with how basic cognitive processes affect ethical decision-making.

 Project: The Ethical Spectacle: Applications of Creative Grassroots Activism to the Anti-Corruption Movement

 Anderson will generate and curate creative content--dance, video, site-specific installation and visual design--that responds to institutional corruption, specifically within the context of the U.S. Congress.
 Her project’s ultimate goal is to test new kinds of creative outreach tools as prototypes for other anti-corruption organizers.

 Professor of Philosophy, Center for Ethics and Humanities in the Life Sciences, Michigan State University

 Professor Andre's research interests center on virtue theory, particularly in bioethics, and on the limits of the market B again, particularly as that affects health and health care.
 Bioethics as Practice (2002) examines the field as a lived, evolving form of professional life, characterized by complex goals and specific temptations.

 Director, Edmond J. Safra Undergraduate Fellowship program; Adams Professor of Political Leadership and Democratic Values, Harvard Kennedy School